Welfare & Disability

 Who We Are

-The team’s function is to ensure the wellbeing of all members of the Association of Celtic Students.
-All Members of the Association are expected to adhere to our Code of Conduct (available here), and conduct themselves to the highest standard of behaviour, both towards fellow Association Members and members of the public.
+The team’s function is to ensure the wellbeing of all members of the Association of Cetlic Students.
+The wellbeing of our members is paramount to the running of the Association.
+All Members of the Association are expected to adhere to our Code of Conduct (available here), and conduct themselves to the highest standard of behaviour, both towards fellow Members and members of the public.

 The Association maintains a policy of inclusivity, equality, and accessibility for all peoples regardless of age, class/caste, culture, disability/impairment, ethnicity, gender identity, language, race, regional/national identity, religion/belief, sex, and sexual orientation.